-This truck may be equipped with specific emissions control components/systems in order to meet applicable Federal and California noise and exhaust emissions requirements.
-Tampering with these emissions control components/systems is against the rules that are established by the U.S Code of Federal Regulations, Environment Canada Regulations and California Air Resources Board (CARB).
+This truck may be equipped with specific emissions control components/systems to meet applicable Federal and California noise and exhaust emissions regulations established by the U.S. Code of Federal Regulations, Environment Canada, and the California Air Resources Board.
 These emissions control components/systems may only be replaced with original equipment parts.